The Department of Environment, Food & Agriculture (DEFA) is a Controller for the purposes of the Data Protection Act 2018.

 Nest Design Ltd (fisheries reporting software)

 Isle of Man Post Office & Welcome Centre (angling licence sales)

 Who do you share my Personal Information with and why?

-Your Personal Information may be shared with the bodies listed below in the public interest on the basis of the legislation listed below.
+Your Personal Information may be shared in the public interest:

 What types of Personal Information are collected?